Marine Rescue NSW is your companion on the water. When you’re in trouble, we’re the ones you know you can call for help.

 Unlike most emergency services, Marine Rescue NSW is not a State Government agency but an independent not-for-profit organisation.
 We are recognised in and operate under the auspices of the NSW State Emergency and Rescue Management Act 1989 and Marine Safety (Domestic Commercial Vessel) National Law Act 2012 (the National Law).

-We report to the NSW Minister for Police and Emergency Services.
+We report to the NSW Minister for Emergency Services.

 “When you’re enjoying our waterways, it’s quite likely that the first line of defence, the first operational capability that may come to you in the event that you’re in trouble, will be a volunteer.”